JafarMaash/P4P/README.md

  ### `Analyser.java` and `Utility.java`
  We didn't touch these classes, so will not comment on them.
 They were copied over from Ewan's example use of JavaParser.
 They **are** necessary though so probably don't touch them, idk.

+## The Python part
+This is where the identifiers are split, and semantic guidelines are applied.

+Relevant files:
+- `splitter.py`
+- `pos_checker.py`
+- `pos_tagger.py`

+### `splitter.py`
+This file splits identifiers which don’t superficially follow a casing convention into their constituent words, in order to evaluate whether or not they committed casing violations.
+It uses the **spiral** library, which can be found and installed [here](https://github.com/casics/spiral).
+There was an issue about collections library and python version or something like that.
+If you're reading this I didn't update the readme with details.
+To put it briefly, it requires going into spiral's source code and adding `abc.collections` in some file instead of `collections`.

+### `pos_checker.py`
+Splits every identifier into its constituent words, evaluating them against semantic identifier naming guidelines.
+This uses spiral to split the words and spaCy as a Natural Language Parser in order to identify the part of speech of every word.
+More information on spaCy can be found [here](https://spacy.io/usage).

+### `pos_tagger.py`
+This file is not relevant to the repo evaluation process.
+It can be used for internal testing purposes, to observe how spaCy processes certain individual words.

 ## Every Guideline Implemented